marta23silva/IvoooBot/README.md

 - [x] Music 🎵 - Add `remove-playlist`, `song-remove` command.
 - [x] Music 🎵 - advanced search; queueing multiple tracks.
-- [x] IvoooTalk 🤠 - needs maintenance: incompatibility with music.
 - [x] README 📕 - update README.md on how to clone and use Ivooo on your device.

 ## Future Improvements ⚙️

 - [ ] Database - Make less queries.
 - [ ] Command loader - There's different code for each folder; try to load them all at once.
+- [ ] IvoooTalk - needs maintenance: incompatibility with music.

 ## Author